Icinga/icinga2/doc/03-monitoring-basics.md

 ```

 In this example the `mail-noc` notification will be created as object for all services having the
-`notification.mail` custom attribute defined.
+`notification.mail` custom variable defined.
 The notification command is set to `mail-service-notification`
 and all members of the user group `noc` will get notified.

 It is also possible to generally apply a notification template and dynamically overwrite values from
-the template by checking for custom attributes.
+the template by checking for custom variables.
 This can be achieved by using [conditional statements](17-language-reference.md#conditional-statements):

 ```
 apply Notification "host-mail-noc" to Host {
   import "mail-host-notification"

-  // replace interval inherited from `mail-host-notification` template with new notfication interval set by a host custom attribute if (host.vars.notification_interval) {
+  // replace interval inherited from `mail-host-notification` template with new notfication interval set by a host custom variable if (host.vars.notification_interval) {
     interval = host.vars.notification_interval
   }